-In light of the ongoing COVID-19 pandemic and expected limitations on in-person meetings and international travel, HLPF 2021 will be held online.
-View this year's Programme for the High-Level Political Forum on Sustainable Development and the High-Level Segment of ECOSOC
+Where?
+In light of the ongoing COVID-19 pandemic and expected limitations on in-person meetings and international travel, HLPF 2020 will be fully held online.

+Click here to view this year's Programme for ECOSOC Integration Segment, High-Level Political Forum on Sustainable Development and the High-Level Segment of ECOSOC